scarlatti/roseingrave/README.md

 $ roseingrave compile_pieces
 ```

-Create the summary spreadsheets with the data from the summary file:
+Create the summary spreadsheet with the data from the summary file:

 ```bash
 $ roseingrave import_summary